 It was the impetus for developing the ESRB in America, the association that sets the warning age evaluations for computer games and Sega CDs.
 It was brimming with the different characters, violent completing moves, elaborate combos, and potentially offensive humor that the series was famous for.

 The conclusion of this article on Best PS2 Fighting Games is that there are various games in this series that players enjoy all around the world.
-The details about some of the best fighting games available on Play Station 2 are provided in this article.
+Details about some of the best fighting games available on Play Station 2 are provided in this article.